aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 more - in my opinion - pleasant notation: more regular, more like a set of assembly instructions.
 It is only a matter of aesthetics, though.

-The code itself is a more redundant that is may be, but I wanted to show clear and very simple path of doing things.
+The code itself is a more redundant then it needs, but I wanted to show clear and very simple path of doing things.
 Those, interested in detailed emulation of real HW behaviour should take a look at notes in `More accurate emulation`_